 The Office of the Registrar is the keeper of your academic records.
 The Office updates and maintains the accuracy of your courses and grades, semester and cumulative indices, withdrawals and personal information.
 For more information, visit Office of the Registrar webiste.

 The SEEK Program promotes the academic, personal, and vocational development of SEEK students at Lehman College.
 SEEK fulfills this mission by admitting a previously under served population and providing an array of specialized support and enrichment programs and activities dedicated to encouraging SEEK student learning, performance, persistence, and graduation.

 Special Academic Sessions

-The Office of Academic Testing and Scholarships implements the University's testing regulations and procedures.
+The Office of Academic Testing implements the University's testing regulations and procedures.
 We provide information on support services available to students to help them meet the University's testing requirements.
-For more information, visit Academic Testing and Scholarships webiste.
+For more information, visit the Office of Academic Testing webiste.

 The Scholarship Office is dedicated to assuring that scholarship funds are used to recruit, retain, and help students graduate.
 All students are welcome and encouraged to visit and inquire often for an array of information regarding internal and external scholarship opportunities.
 For further information, contact the Office of Academic Testing and Scholarships, Shuster Hall, Room 205, via email at firstname.lastname@example.org or at 718-960-8382.
 For more information, visit the Scholarship Office webiste.